 - The GT3 Wireless is one of Precision Sim Engineering’s most innovative products, offering the ability to instantly connect your wheel to the rest of your setup via USB receivers.

-SimXperience was founded in 2006, and they are another brand whose customers include professional racing drivers from across the world.
-The quality of their products is up there with the very best manufacturers, and they specialize in producing complete simulators along with various other accessories and, of course, steering wheels.
+SimXperience was founded in 2006, and they are another brand with a customer base that include professional racing drivers from across the world.
+The quality of their products is up there with the very best manufacturers, and they specialize in producing complete simulators along with various accessories and, of course, steering wheels.

 Their wheels come in the form of the well-known AccuForce variety.
 These wheels are some of the best direct drive options on the market, and for this reason they are aimed at the intermediate to advanced level sim racer.
 Aside from the technology within their wheels, they also go for a nice aesthetic with a lot of Alcantara being used across their wheels.